adamcath/haute-codeture/haute-codeture.md

 If you answered no, then you already get it and you can skip this one.
 Or you don't have any tests, and you're fired.

-"Automated tests" are any tests that are not run manually.
-"Functional test" is such an overloaded term we just stop using it.

-"Unit tests" test one class (or similar unit of structure) at a time.
-They do this by mocking, or faking, all the other classes with which that class interacts.
-The structure of a unit test is "given that my class depends on objects x, y, z, and assuming they behave like this, when I call this method on my class, it should return this, and have these side-effects on my dependencies.
+"Unit tests" test one class (or equivalent) at a time.
+They do this by "mocking", or faking, all the other classes with which that class interacts.
+The structure of a unit test is "given that my class depends on objects x, y, z, and assuming they behave like this, when I call this method on my class, it should return this, and have these side-effects on my dependencies."

 Because we are mocking x, y, z, we can easily put the system in any state we need to in order to exercise the class under test.
 We don't need to fill up the